ChiaraFor96/hadoop-on-aws/README.md

 - Run `source .bashrc` for reload the file
 - modify the configurations file that are in `HADOOP_FILES/etc/hadoop/`

-Open ports to see web UI:
+Open ports 9870 and 8088 to the IPs that you want to see web UIs of hadoop
--

 ### Run the single machine cluster
 - http://machineIP:9870/dfshealth.html for see the cluster status